oneknlr/www.ongegrondehadith.nl/CONTENT.md

 <a name="stromingen"></a>
 ### De verschillende 'islamitische stromingen'

-Een fundamenteel verschil tussen de verschillende 'islamitische stromingen' zijn de hadith-collecties die zij wel of niet accepteren.

-> 6:159 Those who divide themselves into sects do not belong with you.
-> [...]
+De onenigheid over het al dan niet accepteren van bepaalde overleveringen was een belangrijke oorzaak voor de islamitische stromingen.

+> 6:159 Zij die zich opdelen in stromingen behoren niet bij jou. [...]

 Dit wordt tegen de profeet gezegd.
-Op basis van de hadith-collecties hebben zij zich in stromingen verdeeld; door zich te verdelen behoren ze niet meer tot de groep van Mohammed.
+Belangrijk is hier dat niet de stroming zelf, maar juist de *opdelingsmentaliteit* (sektarisme) wordt veroordeeld.
+Het gevolg het bewust opdelen in stroming is dat we niet meer tot de groep van Mohammed behoren.
 Dit terwijl de Koran ons er herhaaldelijk op wijst "God en Zijn boodschapper" te volgen.

-> 21:93 However, they divided themselves into disputing religions.
-All
+> 23:53 But they tore themselves into disputing factions; each party
-> of them will come back to us (for judgment).
+> happy with what they have.
+> 23:54 Therefore, just leave them in their confusion, for a while.

 Hebben de verschillende 'islamitische stromingen' onenigheid?
 Vollop zelfs!

-> 23:53 But they tore themselves into disputing factions; each party
-> happy with what they have.
-> 23:54 Therefore, just leave them in their confusion, for awhile.

-Nog een paar:
+Nog een paar tips uit de Koran die vertellen hoe we sektarisme kunnen
+voorkomen:

 > 3:103 Hold fast to the rope of God, all of you, and do not split into
 > factions.